 Miami Slip and Fall Accidents Lawyer Near Me (800) 747-3733

-How does negligence cause slip and fall injuries?
+How does negligence cause slip or trip and fall injuries?

 Negligence on the part of the property owner or occupier can cause a slip and fall injury in a number of ways.
 Some of the most common we see in our practice include:

 - Spills, tracked liquids, or leaks that cause slick floors;

 - Cracks in sidewalks, rolled rugs, torn carpet, and other uneven surfaces;

 - Steps, curbs, and other obstacles that lack proper warning;

 - Extension cords and other trip hazards in a walkway;

 - Stairs without handrails or with faulty railings; and

 - Problems stemming from improper maintenance, such as potholes and broken tiles.

 Since most of these hazards occur because of poor maintenance, the liable party is typically the person or company in charge of maintaining the area where your fall occurred.
 This is usually the property owner, unless a business or other occupier leases the property and handles the maintenance.
 We can help you identify the liable party based on the facts of your case and pursue compensation through their insurance company.